 Dealers are not considered at fault for lemon cars.
 Manufacturers must bear the blame for your vehicle troubles.

-Filing a Lemon Law Complaint
+Filing a Lemon Law Consumer Complaint in Alabama

 The next course of action, if you cannot get the matter resolved easily, is to consult with an attorney.
 Gather up all documentation and make an appointment with a lawyer specializing in consumer affairs.